Do you want to start language school business?

 Naomi Connery is a knowledgeable lady with a bachelor’s degree in English Language & Literature from the University of Oxford.
 Besides English, she is adept in speaking and writing German, French and Spanish Language.

 Naomi can use the relevant skills she has by starting a language school business.
 To fulfill the desire of running her own business, while availing what she has achieved so far, the best option she figured out was to start a language school.

 Although Naomi is multilingual, still she can’t run the school on her own.
 She will rent a building which was previously a high school.
 After getting essential licensing, the building will be renovated.
 Naomi will purchase the essential inventory, and will hire tutors to teach the English language to non-English people, and other languages as well to be learned by anyone.

 Naomi didn’t take the risk of preparing english school business plan by herself.
-Her business plan which is given here as a sample is written by professional business plan writer.
+Her business plan for language school which is given here as a sample is written by professional language school business plan writer.
 The costs for the startup are as follows:

 The detailed startup requirements are given below: